joseasoler/tradergen/FEATURES.md

   * The bio-engineering supplier will now purchase most really expensive items that could be resold for profit.
 It will also purchase insect jelly related items and kibble.

-  * Bio-engineering suppliers have names specific to them.
+  * Bio-engineering suppliers have a custom name generator.

 * **[Vanilla Factions Expanded - Mechanoids](https://steamcommunity.com/sharedfiles/filedetails/?id=2329011599):** Traders with the technology specialization may have a mechanoid component in stock.